interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 * Incentive: Accumulate money (which may or may not correlate with contribution)

 **Free Association:**
-* Resources allocated based on mutual recognition
+* Resources allocated based on reciprocal alignment
 * Contribution creates recognition, recognition creates access
 * Incentive: Contribute to others' goals to receive recognition